-Most of the times, you’re either too comfortable to want to go back, or you exhausted yourself by cramming too much into a small vacation.
+Most of the time, you’re either too comfortable to want to go back or you exhausted yourself by cramming too much into a small vacation.

-I’m just back from a small 4 days vacation in Mumbai, and let me tell you: I was pumped to get back to my productive activities!
+I’m just back from a small vacation and let me tell you: I was pumped to get back to my productive activities!